cemc-oper/slurm-client-go/README.md

 # slurm-client-go

-A command line tool for Slurm using in NWPC.
+A command line tool for Slurm using in HPC-PI by NWPC.

 ## Features